↓↓↓ or scroll down to see them all ↓↓↓

-Find duplicates of files and folders among your entire catalog.
-Just group the search results by one or more columns and the duplicated items will be stacked together.
+Find duplicates of files and folders in your catalog.
+Just mark fields you wish to check and WinCatalog will do the rest.
+Sort search results by a desired column and the duplicated items will be stacked together.

-In the picture below all three grouping fields are equal and both "IMG_2572.JPG" files are shown together as duplicates.
+In the picture below all three fields (Name, Date Modified and Size) are equal and both "DSCF5367.JPG" files are shown together as duplicates.

-In the left pictures below you can see that the loaned disk and all subitems are marked with the Hand icon.
+On the pictures below you can see that the loaned disk and all subitems are marked with the Hand icon.
 The loaner name is displayed in the "Lent to" column.
 The right picture shows the Contact manager.

 WinCatalog allows you to catalog not only disks but the disks' locations as well.
 Where do you keep your disks physically?
-Wallets?
-Boxes?
+In wallets?
+Or in boxes?
 Maybe a rescue disk with important backups is kept in your wall-safe?
 Manage all locations with WinCatalog.